 Luckily, there are many tools that will show you a preview of your meta description copy.
-I use this one, and therefore, it is easy for me to write my text without focusing on the number of characters.
+I personally use this checker, which shows me the length, both in characters and pixels.
+Therefore, it is easy for me to write my text without focusing only on the number of characters.

 2. Don’t Duplicate Your Meta Description